 - Guest Blogging- Many of us may not think about guest blogging when it comes to media content distribution.
 The fact is, it can be used to successfully highlight and promote your existing content.
 Be careful while selecting websites.
 Make sure you pick the relevant ones only and do not over optimize the links in your post for the sale of SEO.
 Another important thing while guest blogging is that remember to write for the audience of the website that is going to host your content.
 This can help in bringing fresh traffic to your site and expand your client base too.

-- Employee Influence- We are so busy focusing on social media and other media channels that our own employees are often forgotten.
+- Employee Influence- We are so busy focusing on social media and other media channels that our own employees are often forget it.
 Yes, you read it right-employees.
 One may wonder how employees can help in media distribution.
 The next question that may pop-up is how?
 Read on and you will know.
-Employers can arrange for an employee advocacy program where the employees will be taught to use social media effectively for their career/company.
+Employers can arrange for an employee advocacy program where the employees will be teach to use social media effectively for their career/company.
 Thus, each employee can also help the company in media content distribution.

 - Influencer Marketing- Last but not the least, it is utmost important to build a healthy relationship with influencers in your industry.
 If you have not yet done this, then you are surely missing out on a huge opportunity for content promotions.
 How does it work?
-Imagine an industry influencer sharing your media content on social media via a high-authority blog.
+Imagine an industry influence sharing your media content on social media via a high-authority blog.
 It is sure to send traffic pouring into your website from all directions.
 Wouldn’t it be a great option for content distribution?

 All the above mentioned tools are sure to do their bit in helping you with content distribution.
 Some tools may work exceptionally well for you and some may not.
-It all depends on the type of industry and market scenarios that you are surrounded with.
+It all depends on the type of industry and market scenarios that you are surround with.